Ways of Working Tops the ‘Hype Curve’

 The leader must believe in the team.
 There must be a high level of trust and respect if it is going to work.
 Otherwise, people will be reluctant to step forward and take ownership of ‘the way we work’.
 The leader must have the courage to cede some control and steadfastly resist micro-managing the team.

 Engagement is key – a directive from the top won’t be enough.
 Neither will the traditional carrot and stick.
-Yet when people hear words such as ‘productivity’ or ‘performance’ this is often taken as code for ‘it is time to shape up or ship out’.
-In the background there is anxiety about job losses and cost-cutting.
+Yet when people hear words such as ‘productivity’ or ‘performance’, this is often taken as code for ‘it is time to shape up or ship out’.
+In the background, there is anxiety about job losses and cost-cutting.
 The approach needs to leverage bottom-up engagement rather than top-down control.
-Tapping into the intrinsic motivation of those involved is key to success.
+Tapping into the intrinsic motivation of those involved is vital to success.

 It is a team sport.
 Teams need to be empowered to optimize the way we work.
 Generally, it is not something that corporate management can do it efficiently.
-Optimizing ways of working has to be done at the level of a team – after all it is the people who are closest to the work that know what needs to be done and how it can be improved.
+Optimizing ways of working has to be done at the team level – after all, the people closest to work know what needs to be done and how it can be improved.
 This may require giving teams more autonomy over how they organize themselves.

 Set modest goals.
 The goal is to realize marginal gains e.g. 2%, 3% or 5%.
 Those are modest & achievable goals.
 But the benefits accrue day after day, month after month, so there is a significant compounding effect.
 Quickly you can end-up with benefits of 5-24%.

-Begin with the end in mind, specifically the result or benefits that you want to realize.
-We use a framework called the Big numbers to set goals for ways of working, as well as to track progress in realizing those goals.
+Begin with the end in mind, precisely the result or benefits that you want to realize.
+We use a framework called the Big Numbers to set goals for ways of working and track progress in learning those goals.
 The 4 BIG numbers are performance potential, pressure, vitality and collaboration.
-These are a good starting point because they represent a balanced score card for a team, with implications not just for better work, but also a better life for all those involved.
+These are good starting points because they represent a balanced scorecard for a team, with implications for better work and a better life for all those involved.

 Focus on the benefits for the people involved.
 There must be more to ‘ways of working’ than productivity and efficiency gains or putting money into the hands of shareholders.
-The primary beneficiaries of ways of working should be those who are actually doing the work.
-Ask people to tune into WIIFM (what is in it for me) – to be selfish to attend to their own needs and priorities, not just those of the business.
+The primary beneficiaries of ways of working should be those doing the work.
+Ask people to tune into WIIFM (what is in it for me) – to be selfish to attend to their own needs and priorities, not just those of the business..

 Start by focusing on what isn’t working – any Dilbert moments – the bottlenecks, pain points and sources of frustration that people experience in their work, such as: